Skip to main content

 Tragedy struck the town in 1796 after a fire, which began at the livery, decimated nearly every log and frame building.
 The city was subsequently rebuilt with the brick structures you see today.

 The streets aren't original, either.
 The mountains of Virginia have steep hills, and the roads, initially graded dirt and clay, were generally impassible during the winter months.
 In 1852, the city decided to lower the streets by around 8 to 10 feet and pave them.
 Many of the area's walk-out basements became the new ground floors of many buildings, and some places required new porches and stairwells to reach their front doors.
-You can still see, in places, the remnants of old doorways hanging several feet about the walks.
+You can still see, in places, the remnants of old doorways hanging several feet above the walks.

 The other school is the Virginia Military Institute, founded in 1839.
 It is the oldest state-supported academy in the US.
 I visited VMI and will tell you all about it in another letter.